Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 *"...Clear,"* she announced. *"Next."*

 Luong nodded inside her helmet and called up the target she’d already programmed.
-"Warp drive active…two... one... warp."
+"Warp drive active... two... one... warp."

 This far out, there was nothing to show that they were travelling at superluminal speeds at all.
 They were half a lightyear from Gao, and at the slow and energy-efficient pace they were doing even that comparatively close star’s track across the sky was imperceptible.